Drifting Goals

 What Distinguishes the Pattern from Similar Dynamics

-*Drifting Goals* is the mirror image of *Escalation*.
+Drifting Goals is the mirror image of Escalation.
 In escalation, teams keep raising the level of effort.
-In *Drifting Goals*, the field itself is flattened until nobody has to run anymore.
-It also overlaps heavily with *Eroding Goals*, which is often used almost as a synonym.
+In Drifting Goals, the target itself is lowered until the gap becomes easier to tolerate.
+It also overlaps strongly with Eroding Goals, which is often used almost as a synonym.

 How to Move from Pattern to Response